nesi/support-docs/docs/Getting_Started/Next_Steps/Submitting_your_first_job.md

 ## Environment Modules

-<span style="font-weight: 400;">Modules are a convenient  way to provide
-access to applications  on the cluster.
-They prepare the environment you need to run an application.</span>
+Modules are a convenient  way to provide access to applications  on the cluster.
+They prepare the environment you need to run an application.

-<span style="font-weight: 400;">For a full list of module commands
+For a full list of module commands run <span class="kbd">man module</span>
-run <kbd>man module</kbd></span>

 <table>
 <tbody>